 132 ÷ 12 = 11

 No remainder.
-Which means clean number.
 No decimal.
+Clean number.
 That's why 132 inches is a satisfying conversion — it lands perfectly on a whole foot.

 Why 12?
 A quick history detour

 The 12-inch foot isn't arbitrary.
-In real terms, practical.
-Consider this: you get 4.
-Plus, ancient civilizations liked base-12 counting because 12 divides evenly by 2, 3, 4, and 6.
-Plus, try dividing 10 by 3 — you get a repeating decimal.
-Divide 12 by 3?
-Clean.
+On top of that, practical.
+You get 4.
+Ancient civilizations liked base-12 counting because 12 divides evenly by 2, 3, 4, and 6.
+In practice, divide 12 by 3?
+On top of that, try dividing 10 by 3 — you get a repeating decimal.
+Plus, clean.
 That's why we still use it today, even in a mostly metric world.

 Why This Conversion Shows Up Constantly